 On April 25 the will be a partial lunar eclipse.
 The Moon will pass through the Earth’s partial shadow, or penumbra, and only a portion of it will pass through the darkest shadow, or umbra.
 During this type of eclipse a part of the Moon will darken as it moves through the Earth’s shadow.
 The eclipse will be visible throughout most of Africa, Europe, Asia, and Australia.

 NASA map and eclipse information

-On April 15 the planet Saturn will be at Opposition.
-The ringed giant will be at its closest approach to the Earth and its face will be fully illuminated by the Sun.
-It will be the best time to view and photograph Saturn and its moons.
-Unfortunately you will not be able to see the rings with the naked eye, but a modest telescope or powerful binoculars would be enough.
+Finally on April 28 Saturn will be at opposition.
+The ringed planet will be at its closest approach to Earth and its face will be fully illuminated by the Sun.
+This is the best time to view and photograph Saturn and its moons.
+With the help of a medium-sized or larger telescope you will be able to see Saturn’s rings and a few of its brightest moons.

 As you know, the Moon has a big impact on the visibility of celestial bodies in the night sky.
 So here are the Moon’s phases for this month:

 Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellations of Aquarius and Pisces, between the planets Neptune and Uranus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

 Venus: The sister planet can be seen in the constellation of Pisces not far from the planet Mars.
 Just like Mercury, Venus can only be seen at dawn and dusk.

 Mars: The red planet can be seen in the constellation of Pisces.